We equip crisis responders with tools to address the world's disasters

 We provide high-quality, independent, and multisectoral analysis to enable crisis responders to better understand and subsequently address the needs of the affected populations while strengthening the assessment ecosystem.

 Our agility defines our work and enables us to design short- to medium-term crisis projects ad hoc.
 Today, ACAPS runs a number of Analysis Hubs with a focus on the Yemen crisis, then conflict in Colombia, the Rohingya refugees crisis, and the humanitarian situation in Ukraine.
 Using the information assessed in these hubs, we produce granular analytical products in close collaboration with stakeholders and experts.

 Explore our crisis analysis reports

 ACAPS can produce tailored analytical products, scenario-building workshops, and field assessments upon request.
 These services can complement your own work in a collaborative learning environment, as well as support your decision-making mechanisms.

 Interested in customised support?
-Please contact us at: email@example.com
+Please contact us at email@example.com

-We strengthen the humanitarian sector as a whole
+We help strengthen the humanitarian ecosystem

 We help you make better-informed decisions

-Download the ACAPS Operational learning paper 'The use of evidence in humanitarian decision making'
+Download the ACAPS Operational learning paper The use of evidence in humanitarian decision-making